sparkflows/sparkflows-docs/docs/operations/logs/workflow-logs.rst

 Logs for Job Submitted on the Cluster
 --------------------

 Fire enables you to view the logs for job submitted on the cluster from UI.
-As an user, you can view the logs while running any workflow as below.
-You can go to "executions page" and click on ''three dots'' and logs option will be available.
+As a user, you can view the logs while running any workflow as below.
+You can go to **Executions page** and click on **three dots**.
+The **Logs** option will be available, as shown below.

 .. figure:: ../../_assets/operating/operations/logs_wf.PNG